-Report: Ryan Newman to Replace Martin Truex Jr. in the Chase
+Ryan Newman will replace Martin Truex Jr. in the Chase for the Championship.

 According to the report, NASCAR decided to penalize Truex after reviewing footage from this past weekend's race in Richmond, as well as in-car audio between Clint Bowyer and his crew.